You can access the online application by clicking here.

 The cost of the program is $40,000 for 2 participants.
 This program fee covers the tuition of two participants from the same company, books, case materials and accommodations.
 Airfare to program locations and some meals are not included.

-Once participants have been selected, they must make an initial deposit of $5000, 10 business days after they are accepted to the program, to guarantee their place in the program.
+Once participants have been selected, they must make an initial deposit of $5000, 30 days after they are accepted to the program, to guarantee their place in the program.
 If you have been accepted into the ECLA program, you can make your deposit payment by clicking here.

 Deposits will be applied toward the ECLA program fee.
 First payment toward the program fee will be due on December 15, 2019, and second and final installment will be due on June 1, 2020, half-way through the program.
 Additional information about how to make payments will be sent to participants prior to the start of each program phase, when invoices are distributed and payments are due.